khatiwadakshitiz/Fermat_Calculator/README.md

-# CryptoGraphy
+#Fermat_Calculator

-CryptoGraphy is a Python-based calculator that implements Fermat's factorization method to decompose a large number (n) into its prime factors, given two prime numbers (p and q).
-This project is built as part of ongoing research in cryptography, specifically focusing on prime number factorization techniques.
+Fermat_Calculator is a Python-based calculator that implements Fermat's factorization method to decompose a large number (n) into its prime factors, given two prime numbers (p and q).
+This project is built as part of ongoing research that claims that the security decreases if close primes are chosen, specifically focusing on prime number fermat factorization techniques.

 ## Features